 - The Field of Corn in Dublin, Ohio is an art installation or project that’s well, a bit strange.
 It features 109 six-foot tall ears of corn made out of concrete.
 They stand upright in a grassy field.

-- The Allen County Historical Society and Museum in Lima houses a peculiar exhibit of over one hundred objects swallowed (and removed) by patients of two local doctors.
-The items range from a diaper pin and a lengthy piece of rubber hose to a set of dentures!
+- The Allen County Historical Society and Museum in Lima showcases three changing exhibitions on a wide range of subjects.
+One featured over one hundred objects swallowed (and removed) by patients of two local doctors.
+The items ranged from a diaper pin and a lengthy piece of rubber hose to a set of dentures!

 Tell me more